-Subsequent to the 2013/14 reporting period, there have been no new or revised Standards adopted in the current period by the Authority.
-New accounting standards AASB10, AASB11, and AASB12 issued in the 2014-15 financial year have no impact on the Authority.
+Subsequent to the 2014/15 reporting period, there have been no new or revised Standards adopted in the current period by the Authority.

 (F) Income from transactions

 Income is recognised to the extent that it is probable that the economic benefits will flow to the Authority and the income can be reliably measured at fair value.